luispflamminger/gateway-kong-charts/README.md

 ### SSL Verification

-By default Kong API-Gateway will try to verify all traffic against a chain of trusted CA certificates which needs to be specified explicitely.
+By default Kong API-Gateway will try to verify all traffic against a bundle of trusted CA certificates which needs to be specified explicitely.
-You can disables this behavior completely by setting sslVerify to false in the ``values.yaml``.
-Otherwise you'll need to provide your own truststore by setting the ``trustedCaCertificates`` field with the content of your CA certificates in PEM format
+You can disable this behavior completely by setting sslVerify to false in the ``values.yaml``.
+Otherwise you'll need to provide your own truststore by setting the ``trustedCaCertificates`` field with the content of your CA certificates in PEM format.

 Example *values.yaml*:
 ```yaml